Activated sludge: Process description

+Nitrification-Denitrification

 Treatment of nitrogenous or phosphorous matter comprises the addition of an anoxic compartment inside the aeration tank in order to perform the nitrification-denitrification process more efficiently.
 First, ammonia is oxidized to nitrite, which is then converted into nitrate in aerobic conditions (aeration compartment).
 Facultative bacteria then reduce the nitrate to nitrogen gas in anoxic conditions (anoxic compartment).
 Moreover, the organisms used for the phosphorus uptake (Polyphosphate Accumulating Organisms) are more efficient under anoxic conditions.
 These microorganisms accumulate large amounts of phosphates in their cells and are settled in the secondary clarifier.
 The settled sludge is either disposed of as waste activated sludge or reused in the aeration tank as return activated sludge.
 Some sludge must always be returned to the aeration tanks to maintain an adequate population of organisms.

 The yield of PAOs (Polyphosphate Accumulating Organisms) is reduced between 70 and 80% under aerobic conditions.
 Even though the phosphorus can be removed upstream of the aeration tank by chemical precipitation (adding metal ions such as: calcium, aluminum or iron), the biological phosphorus removal is more economic due to the saving of chemicals.